 5. Invest in a home security system with a reputable company

 Police will tell you they rarely receive burglary reports at a home with a functioning security system, especially one with a surveillance camera or cameras.
 If you already have a system, make sure to activate it every time you leave your house.
-If you don’t have a home surveillance system in place, contact Maryland Security Professionals for a free security audit and quote.
+If you don’t have a home or commercial surveillance system in place, contact Maryland Security Professionals for a free security audit and quote.

 We are a full-service security company staffed by retired law enforcement officers.
 Our leading-edge security solutions include camera systems, guard services, private investigation and more.
 We serve the entire Mid-Atlantic region, including Maryland, Virginia, West Virginia, Washington D.C., and Delaware.
 Inquire about our state-of-the-art home security systems and create a haven where your family can feel at ease.